Kristína Kučová: 2014

 Kučová started the year in the qualifying for Sydney where she lost to Misaki Doi, then she lost in the first round of qualifying for the Australian Open to Paula Kania in three sets.
 She lost in qualifying for Doha to Mirjana Lučić-Baroni in straight sets, and also in Dubai where she lost to Flavia Pennetta.
 She managed to qualify for Katowice and then beat Monica Niculescu 6–1, 6–1 in the first round, before losing to Alizé Cornet.
-She lost in qualifying for the French Open to the wildcard Irina Ramialison, 1–6, 0–6, and in qualifying for Wimbledon to Maryna Zanevska.
+She lost in qualifying for the French Open to the wildcard entrant Irina Ramialison, 1–6, 0–6, and in qualifying for Wimbledon to Maryna Zanevska.

 She reached her first WTA Tour semifinal at Bucharest by beating Anna Schmiedlová, Cristina Dinu and Danka Kovinić, before losing to Roberta Vinci 1–6, 3–6 in the semifinals.
 She won the $50k event in Sobota, Poland by beating Sesil Karatantcheva in the final.
 She won a $25k event in Fleurus, Belgium by beating Evgeniya Rodina in the final.
 She lost in the second round of qualifying in Linz to Anna-Lena Friedsam, and in the first round of qualifying for Limoges to Katarzyna Piter.